willfaught/willfaught.github.io/content/blog/2016-03-26-macos-its-time-to-take-the-next-step.md

 - appkit
 - apps
 - filesystems
-title: 'MacOS: It's Time To Take The Next Step'
+title: "MacOS: It's Time To Take The Next Step"
 ---

 Andrew Ambrosino hits the nail on the head: